All Saints Church, Corston

 The Village Market

-Corston Village market takes place on the first Saturday of February to July and November and December, from 10:30am-12noon.
+Corston Village market takes place on the first Saturday of February to July and October to December, from 10:30am-12noon.
 Stalls include cakes, plants, books, puzzles and bric-a-brac.
 You can enjoy a gossip with your friends over a cup of coffee and perhaps be tempted to a bacon buttie.

 Soup and Pudding Lunches